Anania Shirakatsi: Philosophy

 Anania is considered by modern scholars to be a representative of the Hellenizing School since many of his works were based on classical Greek sources.
 He was the first Armenian scholar to have "imported a set of scientific notions, and examples of their applications, from the Greek-speaking schools" into Armenia.
 He was well versed in Greek literature, and the influence of Greek syntax is evident in his works.
 Anania was also knowledgeable about native Armenian and Iranian cultural traditions; several of his works provide important information on late Sassanian Iran.

-James R. Russell describes him an alchemist and a Pythagorean who "does not usually rely on mythology to explain natural phenomena.
+James R. Russell describes him as an alchemist and a Pythagorean who "does not usually rely on mythology to explain natural phenomena."
 Anania accepted the importance of experience, observation, rational practice and theory, and was influenced by the ideas of the 5th-century Neoplatonist philosopher Davit Anhaght (the Invincible), and Greek philosophers Thales of Miletus, Hippocrates, Democritus, Plato, Aristotle, Zeno of Citium, Epicurus, Ptolemy, Pappus of Alexandria, and Cosmas Indicopleustes.
 Aristotle's On the Heavens had a significant influence on Anania's thought.
 According to Gevorg Khrlopian, Anania was heavily influenced by Yeghishe's An Interpretation of Creation, the anonymous Interpretation of the Categories of Aristotle, and the works of Davit Anhaght, who had established Neoplatonism in Armenian thought.
-Anania was also the first Armenian scholar to quote Philo of Alexandria.
+Anania was also the first Armenian scholar to quote Philo of Alexandria by name.

 Anania was the last known lay scholar in Christian Armenia until Grigor Magistros Pahlavuni in the 11th century.
 He advocated rationalism in studying nature and attacked superstitious beliefs and astrology as the "babblings of the foolish."
 He adopted the classical theory of four elements, which considered all matter to be composed of four elements: fire, air, water, and earth.
 He believed that while God directly created these elements, He did not interfere with the "natural course of the development of things."
 He asserted that the creation, existence, and decay of natural bodies and phenomena occurred through the union of these elements—without the interference of God.
 Both living and non-living matter came into existence from a synthesis of the four elements.